kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_Course_Overview/README.md

 In this course you will learn and create:

 - Pods
+- Services
+- Replicasets
+- Deploymments
+- Ingress rules
+- Namespaces
-- replicasets
+- Jobs and Cronjobs
 - Persistant Volumes
 - Persistant Volume Claims
-- deploymments
 - deamonsets
 - statefulsets
-- services
-- ingress
-- namespaces
 - Service Accounts
-- jobs and cronjobs
 - configmaps
 - secrets
 - resourcequotas